-It is important that you tell the Principal Investigator, Dr. Frederick Hecht, if you feel that you have been injured because of taking part in this study.
+It is important that you tell the Principal Investigator, Dr. Frederick Hechtonia IRB EXPIRATION DATE: 07/15/2019 injured because of taking part in this study.
 His email is rick.hecht@ucsf.edu and his phone number is 415-353-9743.
 You may also contact Dr. Patty Moran, the Project Director, at (415) 353-9745 or patricia.moran@ucsf.edu.

 Treatment and Compensation for Injury: If you are injured as a result of being in this study, treatment will be available.
 The costs of such treatment may be covered by the University of California, depending on a number of factors.
 The University does not normally provide any other form of compensation for injury.
+For further information about this, you may call the office of the Committee on Human Research at 415-476-1814.